Originally written 9/18/2019, edited: 8/12/2020

-Put-in-Bay is a small island just north of Port Clinton, OH, you’ll have to take a ferry to access the island.
+Put-in-Bay is a small island just north of Port Clinton, Ohio, you’ll have to take a ferry to access the island.
 Miller Ferry provides passenger and vehicle services to Put-in-Bay and Middle Bass Island from their Port Clinton location every day (hours vary per season, so always check their schedule in advance)!
-Visitors have the option of ferrying over in their vehicles, or purchasing individual fare tickets.
+Visitors have the option of ferrying over in their vehicles or purchasing individual fare tickets.

 Once you arrive on the island the options for getting around are numerous!
 If you didn’t bring your own car, you can rent a golf cart, bicycles, take a bus around, or even walk!

 Put-in-Bay has two Ohio State Parks on its island, South Bass Island State Park and Oak Point State Park.
 We stopped by both while golf-carting through the island.
 Oak Point is a very small park with public dockage for boats, picnic areas, a shelter, fishing, and scenic views.

 South Bass Island State Park was my favorite, it had stunning views, a playground and picnic area, restrooms and a season rental station for watercraft.
 It’s a 33-acre park with camping available.
 Some campers had tents set up on the small cliffs overlooking Lake Erie (a few cabins are also available).

 The shorelines of both preserves offer great fishing spots and bird watching.
 At Massie Cliffside, there is a small butterfly garden and benches overlooking the cliffside for a relaxing view.
 A staircase leads down to an older dock and small shoreline where you can see Middle Bass Island.
 Just be careful on the dock, it’s a bit slippery!